-- 13. The RoLAS 2021-22 work plan and United Nations Focal Point Network terms of reference for ROL and accountability were well aligned with the sustainable development goal (SDG) 16, which promotes access to justice and accountability institutions.
-This priority was also identified in South Sudan's National Development Strategy for 2018-2021. - 14.
-Nevertheless, gaps remained.
-The peace agreement mandated 35 per cent women's participation in roadmap bodies and entities;11 yet UNMISS struggled to achieve this threshold in its programme, and to incorporate a gender inclusive lens that would reduce barriers to the crucial role in conflict prevention and peacebuilding that women play.12 Little evidence was found within the design and documentation of court deployments promoting full and meaningful participation of women legal actors.
-However, the Mission did include women in consultations for legal reform, especially the land bill.
-The Mission found application of the Human Rights Due Diligence Policy challenging, struggling with how to maximize effectiveness and legitimacy within a context where obligations existed to partner with actors with criminal records, with little progress made.
+13. The Rule of Law Advisory Section 2021-2022 workplan and United Nations Focal Point Network terms of reference for rule of law and accountability were well aligned with the Sustainable Development Goal 16, which promotes access to justice and accountability institutions.
+This priority was also identified in the South Sudan National Development Strategy for 2018-2021.

+14. Nevertheless, gaps remained.
+The Revitalized Agreement mandated 35 per cent women's participation in road map bodies and entities;13 yet UNMISS struggled to achieve this threshold in its programme, and to incorporate a gender inclusive lens that would reduce barriers to the crucial role in conflict prevention and peacebuilding that women play.14 Little evidence was found within the design and documentation of court deployments promoting full and meaningful participation of women legal actors.
+However, the Mission did include women in consultations for legal reform, in particular regarding the land bill.
+The Mission found application of the human rights due diligence policy challenging, struggling with how to maximize effectiveness and legitimacy within a context where obligations existed to partner with actors with criminal records, with little progress made.

-A few examples of adaptive approaches were found, but overall opportunities for learning by doing, and the documentation of such, remained untapped.
+A few examples of adaptive approaches were found, but overall opportunities for learning by doing, and the documentation of such, remained untapped

-- 15. Opportunities were leveraged to overcome challenges through good offices and political engagement at the highest level.
-UNMISS deployed its Radio Miraya13 to disseminate information and public service announcements to build awareness on human rights and justice avenues.
-When special court deployments were planned in zones of intercommunal violence to contribute to peace, UNMISS provided logistics, security and transport, which was a unique contribution that only the Mission could offer. - 16.
-Evidence of learning by doing was found in a few Mission activities.
-UNMISS supported court deployments that documented lessons learned in after-action reports and notes to file, which allowed improvements to be incorporated into subsequent deployments.
-Institutional support to the National Prisons Service's (NPS) agricultural strategy documented adaptations in promoting livelihood skills for prisoners and food security within prisons.
-The RSRTF promoted a culture of information sharing, flexibility and regular monitoring of its funded projects.
-However, documentation on lessons learned from other activities, including capacity building, technical support, good offices, and human rights monitoring, was found to be inadequate.
+15. Opportunities were leveraged to overcome challenges through good offices and political engagement at the highest level.
+UNMISS deployed its Radio Miraya15 to disseminate information and public service announcements to build awareness of human rights and justice avenues.
+When special court deployments were planned in zones of intercommunal violence to contribute to peace, UNMISS provided logistics, security and transport, which was a unique contribution that only the Mission could offer.

+16. Evidence of learning by doing was found in a few Mission activities.
+UNMISS supported court deployments for which lessons learned were documented in afteraction reports and notes to file, which allowed improvements to be incorporated into subsequent deployments.
+Institutional support for the National Prisons Service's agricultural strategy allowed the documentation of adaptations in promoting livelihood skills for prisoners and food security within prisons.
+The reconciliation, stabilization and resilience trust fund promoted a culture of information-sharing, flexibility and regular monitoring of its funded projects.
+However, documentation on lessons learned from other activities, including capacity-building, technical support, good offices and human rights monitoring, was found to be inadequate.
 Coupled with the high turnover of staff, institutional memory was found to be weak.